Madame Roland: Memoirs and letters

-Particularly in the Mémoires historiques she goes to a lot of effort to show that she had been "just the wife" and had always behaved in a way that was considered appropriate for a woman of her time.
-She is indignant that the Jacobin press compared her to the influential noble women from the ancien regime.
-At the same time, through her description of events she shows - consciously or unconsciously - how big her influence was within the Girondin circle, and how fundamentally important her contribution to Roland's ministry.
+Particularly in the Mémoires historiques she goes to much effort to show that she had been "just the wife" and had always behaved in a way that was considered appropriate for a woman of her time.
+She is indignant that the Jacobin press compared her to the influential noble women from the ancien régime.
+At the same time, through her description of events she shows — consciously or unconsciously — how large her influence was within the Girondin circle, and how fundamentally important her contribution was to Roland's ministry.
 She provides a fairly reliable and accurate account of events, although she sometimes leaves out things that do not show her in the most favourable light.
 She was certainly not neutral in her description of people she did not like.

 In the Mémoires particuliers she reports on her personal life in a way that was unusual for a woman of that time.
 She speaks of a sexual assault by a pupil of her father, her experiences during her wedding night and her problems with breastfeeding.
 In this she followed Rousseau who also mentions 'inappropriate' personal details in his Confessions.

-She entrusted the manuscript of her memoirs to the journalist Luc-Antoine de Champagneux, who she knew from Lyon.
+She entrusted the manuscript of her memoirs to the journalist Luc-Antoine de Champagneux, whom she knew from Lyon.
 When he also was in danger of being arrested, the document was burned to prevent it from falling into the wrong hands.
 In the final months of her imprisonment she wrote the memoirs all over again.
 This second manuscript was smuggled out of prison in small packages, was hidden by Bosc d'Antic during the Terror and is now in the Bibliothèque nationale de France in Paris.

 Madame Roland wanted her words to be published after her death.
 She regretted that she would not live long enough to write the complete history of the French Revolution.
 In 1795, two years after her death, the memoirs appeared in print for the first time.
 At least 12,000 copies were sold.
 This first edition was edited by Bosc d'Antic; references to her love for Buzot and her deistic ideas were "cleansed" by him.
 In 1864, the sections of text removed by Bosc and five letters from Madame Roland to Buzot were rediscovered.
 Only then did it become generally known who Madame Roland had been in love with during the last months of her life.
 In 1905 the complete, uncensored text was published for the first time.

 Many of her letters to friends, relatives and co-revolutionaries survived and have been published; these too are a rich source of information about historical events and people, and about daily life at the end of the 18th century.
 There are about a thousand letters dating from the period 1767 to 1793.
-Her main correspondents were her childhood friend Sophie Cannet, her husband, and Bosc d'Antic; in addition, she also corresponded frequently with Lanthenas and Bancal d'Issarts, Girondins who she considered friends.
+Her main correspondents were her childhood friend Sophie Cannet, her husband, and Bosc d'Antic; in addition, she also corresponded frequently with Lanthenas and Bancal d'Issarts, Girondins whom she considered friends.